AdFabConnect/magentofuse/README.md

 Use Git or SVN as you wish

 ### Install a Magento version with Magento Fuse
-Once done, declare the SVN or Git repository in the Fuse composer.json (foolowing example for SVN) :
+Once done, declare the SVN or Git repository in the Fuse composer.json (following example for SVN) :

 ```
 "require": {